Skip to Content

 Expert Tips:

-• Despite the name overnight oats, they only need to soak for 2-3 hours before you can enjoy them.
-However, the longer you soak the oats, the softer they will become.
+• Do you have to soak the oats overnight?
+Despite the name overnight oats, they only need to soak for 2-3 hours before they’re ready to eat—the longer the oats soak, the softer they become.

-• Give the mixture a good stir before adding toppings and digging in.
+• Stir before you serve.
+Give the mixture a good stir before adding toppings and digging in.
 If the oats seem dry after sitting in the fridge, add another splash of milk.

 Nutrition